Skip to main content

 “40% of small businesses don’t recover after a disaster.” – Federal Emergency Management Agency (FEMA)

 According to Kunbi, a good rule of thumb is to prepare so you don’t have to react.
-Don’t stop at just creating a Plan A–create plans for anything that could foreseeably impact your business.
+Don’t stop at just creating a Plan A–develop plans for anything that could foreseeably impact your business.
 Additionally, have emergency protocols, business insurance and business accounts in place.
 Lastly, bake those contingency plans into your contracts so your clients will be informed of any next steps.

 4. Ignoring labor and employment laws